 Food and books are useful for teaching cultural diversity in early childhood.

-As a biracial family, my husband and I enjoy using diversity awareness activities to teach our children to embrace the cultures they come from and show an appreciation for others.
+As a multiracial family, my husband and I feel it is important to teach our children to embrace the cultures they come from and show an appreciation for others.
 Kids have a wonderful sense of curiosity and acceptance, and it is these qualities that we should encourage when they interact with the world around them.

 Around the World dinners

 What child doesn’t love dumplings?
 Spaghetti and meatballs?
 Tacos?
 Look at that – you’ve just taught them about foods from three different cultures.
-While you’re at it, let them know how to say thank you in Chinese, Italian and Spanish.
+While you’re at it, show them where these countries are on the map and let them know how to say thank you in Chinese, Italian and Spanish.

 Read books about diversity